 It allows you to express yourself more clearly and decode messages more accurately.
 It reduces the chances of defensiveness while increasing mutual understanding.

 Remember the Sam and Mani scenario above?
 Which one do you think has the best outcome?
 The perception check or the “Why are you mad at me?” scenario?

 How a perception check works

 - Step 2: Provide plausible explanations for that behavior

 Describe behavior: This is where you let the other person know what stimuli you are responding to.
 In our classroom scenario, Sam describes the behavior (stimuli) he was responding to.

 - “Hey, you didn’t wave to me when I walked in the door.
 In fact, you didn’t look at me.
 You just took a sip of your coffee and started digging around for your phone.”

 What’s important here is that you describe the behavior and avoid judgemental language.
 It changes the tone and makes your statement more confrontational if you interpret the behavior.

 Imagine if Sam had said, “You completely ignored me when I walked into the room.”
 That may be true from his point of view, but how do you think Mandi would respond to Sam’s comment?
-She’s just sitting there thinking how well things are going and how much she’s looking forward to the weekend, and then Sam suddenly accuses her of ignoring him.
+She’s just sitting there thinking how well things are going and how much she’s looking forward to the weekend, when Sam suddenly accuses her of ignoring him.
 Not good.
 Describe the behavior; don’t interpret the behavior.
 There’s a good chance you’ll be wrong.

 Next, you provide at least two plausible explanation for the behavior.